project-trident/trident-website/hugo-site/content/information/features.md

   A firewall rule opening up TCP port *22* for SSH access is also required.
 Alternatively, the firewall can be temporarily disabled by running `sudo sv stop nftables` (remember to start it again later, a reboot will also bring the firewall back up).

 - **SSH root logins are disabled:** If SSH is enabled, login as a regular user and use `su` or `sudo` for administrative actions.
-  Do not change this setting, as it prevents an unwanted user from having complete access to the system.
+  For your security, do not change this setting.
+Disabling root logins prevents unwanted users from having complete access to the system.

 - **sudo is installed:** `sudo` allows users in the *wheel*  group permission to run an administrative command after typing the user password, not the *root* password.
   The first user created during installation is added to the *wheel* group.